bstadie/Stat_415_Spring_2023/homework-0/README.md

 [Install link for pycharm](https://www.jetbrains.com/pycharm/download/#section=mac)

 The files that are used in the YouTube video are present in this repo.
+See above.